Qatar–United Arab Emirates relations: 2023–2024

-In 2024, relations between Qatar and the UAE have significantly improved with the reopening of their respective embassies, marking a restoration of diplomatic ties after a years-long rift that began in 2017 when the UAE, along with Saudi Arabia, Bahrain, and Egypt, severed ties with Qatar, accusing it of supporting terrorism and aligning too closely with Iran, allegations Qatar has consistently denied.
-The blockade was lifted in 2021, leading to gradual diplomatic reconciliations, evidenced by the joint efforts during the FIFA World Cup hosted by Qatar and various bilateral meetings.
-This development follows the Al-Ula Agreement signed in 2021 by leaders of the Gulf Cooperation Council, which aimed to resolve regional tensions.
+In a 2024 conversation between the UAE president, Mohammed bin Zayed Al Nahyan, and the emir of Qatar, Tamim bin Hamad Al Thani, they discussed ways to enhance cooperation and collective action at various levels.
+Both emphasized the need to intensify efforts for a ceasefire in Gaza and discussed the importance of establishing a fair and stable peace solution for all parties.

-In a telephone conversation between UAE President Sheikh Mohammed bin Zayed Al Nahyan and the Emir of Qatar Sheikh Tamim bin Hamad Al Thani, they discussed ways to enhance cooperation and collective action at various levels.
-Both leaders emphasized the need to intensify efforts for a ceasefire in Gaza and discussed the importance of establishing a just, comprehensive, and lasting peace solution to ensure stability and security for all.
+Economic relations

 Energy

 Qatar, Oman, and the United Arab Emirates are linked by the Dolphin Gas Project, which is the Gulf Cooperation Council's first cross-border refined gas transmission project.
 The project is developed and operated by Dolphin Energy, a company established in Abu Dhabi.
 It is the operator of all upstream, midstream, and downstream phases of the project.
 Dolphin Energy is 51% owned by Mubadala Development Company, on behalf of the Government of Abu Dhabi, and 24.5% each owned by Total S.A. of France and Occidental Petroleum of the United States.
 During the Qatar diplomatic crisis and the severing of relations between the two countries, the pipelines continued operations.

 In March 2019, Qatar lodged a complaint to International Atomic Energy Agency regarding the United Arab Emirates Barakah nuclear power plant, stating that it poses a serious threat to regional stability and the environment.
 The UAE denied that there are safety issues with the plant, which is being built by Korea Electric Power Corporation (KEPCO), and stated “The United Arab Emirates ... adheres to its commitment to the highest standards of nuclear safety, security and non-proliferation.”